Like any return on investment calculation, website ROI is based on the cost and the results. Here’s a look at both.

 Content: Is it a large site?
 Is a lot of new writing required?
 Redesigns often have lower content costs.
 Is there photography or video production needed?

 - CMS Platform: Actually, the content management system isn’t necessarily a factor.
 But aren’t WordPress websites cheaper?
 Not really.
 WordPress can be used to make quick, inexpensive little sites efficiently, but it is also used for big, complicated sites, like CNN.com.
+Other common platforms are Drupal and Shopify.

 Results from these efforts can vary even more.
 The website ROI may literally be negative; if the site doesn’t produce any results, the cost of the site is basically a loss.
 Website ROI may also be in the tens of millions of dollars, either in direct revenue from e-commerce sites or in the value of leads for a lead generation website.